cwland/penpal-ai/README.md

   - OpenRouter, OpenAI, Anthropic, Google Gemini, Mistral, Meta (via OpenRouter), Groq, Cohere, Together AI, Fireworks AI, DeepSeek, xAI
 - **Local / self-hosted LLM support** — Quick-fill templates for Ollama, LM Studio, llama.cpp, vLLM, and other OpenAI-compatible local servers.
 No API key required for local setups.
 - **Custom providers** — Add any OpenAI-compatible or Anthropic-compatible endpoint with a custom name, icon, and API format.
+- **Toolbar control menu** — Clicking the toolbar icon opens a compact launcher (not a chat window) with **Settings**, **Pop-Out**, **Full Screen**, and **Side Panel**.
+Every option opens the same PenPal interface, so your tools are identical wherever you launch it.
+- **Resizable side panel** — A slide-out panel that docks to the right of the page and reflows the page beside it.
+Drag its left edge to resize; the width is remembered on every page and across sessions, and it reopens automatically as you move between pages within a session.
+Toggle it from the menu, the floating edge launcher, or `Ctrl/⌘+Shift+P`.
 - **Pop-out window** — Detach the assistant into a floating standalone window that stays open as you browse.
-- **Full browser tab** — Open PenPal as a full browser tab with a two-column layout (input sidebar + result workspace).
-Click the expand icon (🗖) in the popup header, or right-click the toolbar icon and choose **🗖 Open PenPal AI in new tab**.
+- **Full screen tab** — Open PenPal as a full browser tab with a two-column layout (input sidebar + result workspace).
+Launch it from the toolbar menu's **Full Screen**, or right-click the toolbar icon and choose **🗖 Open PenPal AI in new tab**.
 - **Context menu integration** — Right-click any selected text and choose **✏️ Rewrite with PenPal AI** to open the panel with your selection pre-loaded.
 Right-click the toolbar icon to open PenPal in a new tab.
+- **Smart model list** — The model picker validates against your provider on load and only lists models your API key can actually use, so you never pick one that errors.
+- **Auto-growing input** — The text box starts at one line, grows row-by-row as you type or paste (up to five lines, then scrolls), and collapses back when cleared.
+- **Version display & update checks** — The current version shows next to the PenPal branding in every view.
+Side-loaded installs check this repo's `version.json` (max once per 24h) and show a small, non-blocking toast when a newer release is available.
+Web Store builds skip update checks entirely.
 - **Writing style notes** — Set a persistent personal style description (e.g. "avoid passive voice, keep sentences under 20 words") applied to every request.
 - **Customizable system prompt** — Override the default prompt entirely for full control over AI behavior.
 - **Per-provider model management** — Add custom models, hide models you don't use, and override API endpoints per provider.